lonki5767/SpreadmonitorTeszt/README.md

 - realizing don't know how to use jester
 - Horizontal Mat list is not a supported thing
 - Daily and Hourly weather data is not the same.
-- Structure Rest calls to be able refresh them minimal effort.
+- Structure Rest calls can be refreshed with minimal effort.